 How The RankBrain Algorithm Works

 RankBrain is the only live artificial intelligence that Google uses in its search results.
-The core algorithm update processes queries that are unknown to Google or are new queries that no one has ever searched for before.
+The core algorithm update processes query that is unknown to Google or are new queries that no one has ever searched for before.
 In fact, roughly 15 percent of all Google searches entered each day are brand new searches.

 This might seem like a bizarre stat, but when you think of all the different ways you can ask a question—and all the different people that use the search engine—it’s not totally surprising that Google encounters so many unknown queries.
 It’s here that RankBrain really shines.
 RankBrain, in simplest terms, is a part of Google’s algorithm that gives the user the best match, even when Google isn’t quite sure what the search query means.

 However, if Google certain of the query meaning and user intent, RankBrain is essentially not utilized.
-It’s only comes into play when Google needs help deciphering a brand-new query.
+It’s only coming into play when Google needs help deciphering a brand-new query.

-How to Fix Your Website If It Was Impacted By Google RankBrain
+How to Fix Your Website If Google RankBrain impacted it

 The best way to optimize your site for RankBrain is to simply create great and valuable content.
 RankBrain catches queries that no one is searching for, and even that is constantly changing.
 The goal is not to write so that RankBrain catches your keywords.
 If you’re writing to optimize for a query that no one is searching out, why?
 That’s like chasing the wind.